 This GIGABYTE GPU is relatively tame in terms of looks.
 The only RGB lights are underneath the logo, so they won’t be too much of a distraction.
 The backplate with just the manufacturer’s logo on it completes the “serious” impression it gives off.

-In our RTX 2060 comparison, we talked a lot about their specifications but also their accompanying apps.
+In our RTX 2060 comparison, we talked a lot about their specifications and their accompanying apps.
 GIGABYTE’s answer is called AORUS Graphics Engine, and it’s a simplified version of the MSI Afterburner.
 You can switch between a couple of performance modes and create a custom one, but that’s as far as it goes.
 You can also sync your card up with other AORUS-compatible devices.

 Every card based on the NVIDIA GeForce chipset has a set of performance values to reach, listed out on NVIDIA’s so-called reference card.
 Third-party manufacturers must fulfill these criteria to compete in a given GPU category.

 Let’s start with clock speeds.
 Just like your computer processor runs at a certain frequency, so does the best RTX 2060 graphics card.
-Performance-wise, more is better: The higher the clock, the better the overall performance in games and 3D apps.
+Performance-wise, more is better.
+The higher the clock, the better the overall performance in games and 3D apps.
 Externally manufactured GeForce cards often list higher clock speeds than that on the reference card, as they are pre-boosted by the manufacturer.
 This makes the card faster out of the box, removing the need for manual tinkering with overclocking.

 The number of CUDA cores is also vital.
 CUDA, short for Compute Unified Device Architecture, is a set of cores dedicated to processing calculations needed to run games and apps efficiently.
 The best RTX 2060 model contains enough cores to speed up texture loading and video rendering.